SystemsApproach/private5g/core.rst

 Magma addresses the challenge of unreliable backhaul in several ways.
-First, Magma frequently avoids sending messages over the backhaul entirely by running more functionality in the AGW, which are located close to the radio as seen above.
+First, Magma frequently avoids sending messages over the backhaul entirely by running more functionality in the AGW, which is located close to the radio as seen above.
 Functions that would be centralized in a conventional 3GPP implementation are distributed out to the access gateways in Magma.
 Thus, for example, the operations required to authenticate and attach a UE to the core can typically be completed using information cached locally in the AGW, without any traffic crossing the backhaul.
-Secondly, when Magma does need to pass information over a backhaul link (e.g. to obtain configuration state from the orchestrator), it does so using gRPC, which is designed to operate reliably in the face of unreliable or low latency links.
+Secondly, when Magma does need to pass information over a backhaul link (e.g., to obtain configuration state from the orchestrator), it does so using gRPC, which is designed to operate reliably in the face of unreliable or high-latency links.

 Note that while Magma has distributed much of the control plane out to the AGWs, it still supports centralized management via the Orchestrator.